 - Toss the fennel with 1 tablespoon olive oil in a roasting pan, and get it roasting for 5 minutes.

 - Take the pan out, add the cauliflower with another tablespoon of the olive oil, and toss together.
 Put the pan back in the oven, letting it roast for 25 to 30 minutes.

 - As the veggies roast, start a pan of water boiling for the penne.
 Start cooking the penne according to package instructions when there’s about 10 minutes left for the veggie roasting time.

 - The roasted vegetables are done when they have started to nicely brown and soften a bit.
 This will take about 25 minutes from the time you put the cauliflower in the oven.
-When the veggies are done roasting--including the garlic--remove from them oven and let cool slightly for a few minutes.
+When the veggies are done roasting–including the garlic–remove from them oven and let cool slightly for a few minutes.
 Scoop the veggies into a food processor, scraping out bits that might be sticking to the bottom of the pan.
-Add a tbsp of the olive oil along with the broth.
+Add a tablespoon of the olive oil along with the broth.
 Puree until the vegetables have achieved a fairly event consistency.

 - When the pasta is cooked, drain, and stir in the pureed roasted veggies.
 Then add the onion and cabbage mixture, followed by the ¼ cup of cheese and walnuts if using them.
 Plate and serve, passing the extra cheese at the table.

 - I did the onion/cabbage sauté largely to add a little color to the dish; plus, I had a lot of cabbage on hand.
 The flavor here really comes from the roasted cauliflower puree, so you could easily skip the sauté portion.

 - I also roasted some kohlabri and tossed into the dish.
 It was a bit too hard to puree so I left in chunks.
 It was OK and if you happened to be looking to use some up, give it a try–but it didn’t add too much to the flavor.